temporalio/documentation/docs/cloud/tcld/namespace.md

 _Required modifier_

-Specify the Namespace hosted on Temporal Cloud to be deleted.
+Specify the Namespace hosted on Temporal Cloud to be set.

 Alias: `-n`

+#### `--retention-days`

+_Required modifier_

+Specify the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.

+Alias: `--rd`

 **Example**